deleidos/prototype-20150626/docs/INSTALL.md

 ***

-The machine where Ansible runs is typically known as the "Control Machine".
-This machine has very minimal requirements as it's only purpose is to invoke the Ansible playbook which configures the machine to run the prototype.
-That being said, below are the minimum requirements for the "Control Machine":
+The machine where Ansible runs is typically known as the "Control Machine."
+This machine has very minimal requirements as its only purpose is to invoke the Ansible playbook, which configures the machine to run the prototype.
+That being said, the following are the minimum requirements for the "Control Machine":

 * 1.5GHz Intel or AMD CPU
 * 512MB of RAM
-* 10GB of Disk Space
+* 10GB of disk space
-* 100Mbps Network Connectivity with SSH access to the machine to be configured to run the prototype
+* 100Mbps network connectivity with SSH access to the machine to be configured to run the prototype
-* CentOS 7.0 (verified against CentOS 7.0.1406)
+* CentOS 7.0 (verified against CentOS 7.0.1406).

-To configure the "Control Machine" perform a "Minimum Install" of CentOS 7 using the GUI installer that comes with it by default, and create the user you desire to run the Ansible playbook.
+To configure the "Control Machine," perform a "Minimum Install" of CentOS 7 using the GUI installer that comes with it by default, and create the user you desire to run the Ansible playbook.
 After the OS of the "Control Machine" has been installed, log into it and change over to the root user:
 ```
 su -